Accelerated Reader Preferences

 You can use the Accelerated Reader preferences to control how the software works for your school, class, or individual students.
 To see the preferences, on the Home page, select Accelerated Reader Independent Reading; then, select Preferences.

 On the Preferences page, you will see categories for District Preferences, School Preferences, Class Preferences, and Individual Student Preferences.
 District Preferences affect all schools and users.
 School preferences are set for each school.
 Classroom preferences are set for each class.
 Individual student preferences allow you to choose a setting for each student.
+When a school year ends and a new one begins, the District, School, and Individual Student preference settings remain the same and should be reviewed for necessary changes.
+Classroom preferences don't carry over since classes are new every school year.

 By default, district-level administrators can set district preferences, school preferences for any school, and class and student preferences for any class.
 School-level administrators can set school preferences, class preferences, and student preferences for their school.
 Teachers can set class preferences and student preferences for their classes.
 District staff and school staff can see preference settings, but they cannot change them.